vkbo/novelWriter.io/source/download.rst

 When pre-releases for the next version of novelWriter are available, these release packages are also listed on this page.
 When there are no pre-releases available, the section is empty.

+You can find more information on how to set up novelWriter on the :ref:`a_started` page of the documentation.

 Latest Release